michamichamicha/mesh-map-nl-zhz/support/setup.md

 ```
 {"archive_has_more":true,"archive_insert_time":1766523554091,"archive_migrated":500}
 ```
-You if it says `has_more: true` then you will need to wait around 10 seconds and run it again.
+If it says `has_more: true`, then you will need to wait around 10 seconds and run it again.
 Repeat this (YOU MUST WAIT BETWEEN CALLS) until `has_more` is false.

 1) Migrate samples - browse to /db-migrate?op=samples
 2) Migrate archive - browse to /db-migrate?op=archive